-Of course, these verdict – as opposed to settlement – figures are misleading because not all verdicts are collectible or at least not fully collectible, particularly today when so many states have caps on non-economic damages in medical malpractice cases.
+These verdict figures – as opposed to settlement ones – are misleading because not all verdicts are collectible or at least not fully collectible, particularly today when so many states have caps on non-economic damages in medical malpractice cases.

 The National Practitioner Databank (NPD), a government reporting system for doctors and hospitals, reveals what is really collected in medical malpractice cases.
-Every payout (not the verdict amount, but the actual amount paid) in a malpractice case has to be reported to this data bank.
+This data bank has to report every payout (not the verdict amount, but the actual amount paid) in a malpractice case.
 NPD’s most recent annual report found that, nationwide, the average money damages recovered – by settlement or verdict – was $170,000.

-What Impacts Wrongful Death Value in Med Mal Cases?
+What Affects Wrongful Death Value in Med Mal Cases?

 The biggest driving force of value in wrongful death medical malpractice cases in Maryland is our cap on non-economic damages in malpractice cases.
 The maximum recovery for noneconomic damages in Maryland in 2017 is $981,250.
 So if the victim was a child, on disability, retired or does not have a spouse or dependents, the maximum value of those cases is typically the cap plus any medical bills.
 You would not know this when you read the newspaper.
 You hear about big verdicts in wrongful death medical malpractice cases — like our $10 million verdict in Baltimore last year — and you assume the victims’ families are getting all of that money.
 But nothing could be farther from the truth.
 Even the jurors are not told about the cap when they determine damages in these cases.

 The trial and settlement value of these cases can increase exponentially when the decedent had a spouse or minor children or other dependents.
-In those cases, the value is in the future lost wages of the victim.
+In those cases, the value is lost wages of the victim.